Affiliate links on Android Authority may earn us a commission. Learn more.

 - Series 9: $399

 Pricing for the Apple Watch X is hard to surmise.
 Since the Series 3, every generation of Apple Watch has arrived with a $399 starting price tag.
-Meanwhile, the premium Ultra model launched at a whopping $799.
+Meanwhile, the premium Ultra line launched at a whopping $799.

 Given the X is expected to land with significant upgrades, it’s possible Apple breaks its consistency and asks shoppers to fork over more than they have for past generations.
 On the other hand, if the Ultra is meant to remain the company’s high-end offering, it’s also possible Apple keeps the X in the same range as previous Series models.